You’ve spoken with the person, they love what you do, they have a clear, present, need & want, you’ve made your offer…

 In some cases, they’re stating a fact.
 Sometimes, people just don’t have the funds to pay for your offer.

-Where ‘that’ means: the value that could bring the, but that you didn’t manage to adequately show.
+Where ‘that’ means: the value that you could bring them, but that you didn’t manage to adequately show.

 Because that, to them, is value they want, and so that’s where they allocate their money.
 They have the money for that.